gelsogrove/shopME/docs/other/prompt_agent.md

 - When to use: After the user explicitly confirms they want to proceed with the order (e.g., "Confermo", "Procedi", "Ok ordina").
 - What to pass: The last 10 conversation messages (both user and assistant) as `conversationContext`, plus `workspaceId` and `customerId`.
 - What NOT to do: Do NOT build the items array inside the LLM.
 The backend will parse the conversation into products/services and generate a secure checkout link.
-- Expected result: A summary message with a temporary checkout URL (valid ~1h) and a token that opens an interactive order summary page where the user can add/remove items and adjust quantities before final confirmation.
+- Expected result: A summary message with a temporary checkout URL (valid ~1h) and a token that opens an interactive order summary page where the user can add/remove items and adjust quantities before final confirmation. **TOKEN-ONLY**: URL format is `/checkout?token=...` (no additional parameters).
 - Example call (pseudocode):
 ```
 ConfirmOrderFromConversation({